Xilinx/VMC_Help/AIE/FIR_Asymmetric/README.md

 Modes 2 to 7 round to the nearest integer.
 They differ only in how they round for the value of 0.5.

-### Advanced
-#### Target input throughput (MSPS)
-Specifies the rate at which data samples should be processed.
-The default value is 200.

-#### Specify the number of cascade stages
+#### Number of cascade stages
-When this option is not enabled, the tool will determine the filter configuration that best achieves the specified input sampling rate.
-When the option is enabled, the 'Number of cascade stages' can be specified (which describes the number of AI Engine processors to split the operation over).
-However, this allows resource to be traded for higher performance and the specified input sampling rate constraint may not be achieved.
+Determines the number of AI Engine processors to split the operation over.
+This allows resource to be traded for higher performance.
 The value must be in the range 1 to 9.